-At the University of Kansas, it is our goal to be one of the finest residency training programs in the country.
+At the University of Kansas, our goal is to not only be one of the finest training programs in the Midwest, but to be one of the finest programs in the country.
 We believe that as a KU neurosurgery resident, you will be superbly trained in the wide range of neurosurgical procedures, and develop the clinical skills and judgment that are absolutely necessary to be a successful neurosurgeon.

 Historically, the Department of Neurosurgery at the University of Kansas was a six-year training program offering one residency position per year, and a complement of six Neurosurgery Residents.